Skip to content ↓

 Be ready for learning!

-In Bluebird Class, your child will need to have these items in school:
+In Bluebirds Class, your child will need to have these items in school:

-• Water bottle with sports cap lid (filled with water - no squash or juice)
+• Water bottle with sports cap lid (no squash or juice)

 • Small rucksack (big enough to hold lunchbox and reading books)